2019-2020 Work Plan

 - Connected Responder: Interest, Context, and Business Development

 TSAG has pursued several special projects in order to advance its vision of protecting travelers and the public safety personnel who serve them.
 These special projects allow TSAG to take creative and innovative approaches to advocating for and promoting emergency responder and traveler safety.
-These projects have been developed by TSAG at business meetings and during conference calls, and were incubated through special project committees, assigned by the TSAG Executive Committee.
-TSAG has identified the following special projects for the 2018-2019 Work Plan described briefly below and presented in priority order:
+TSAG has identified the following special projects for the 2019-2020 Strategic Plan and Work Plan described briefly below and presented in priority order:

-- TMC – PSAP Interface: Real time information sharing and interoperability between traffic management centers (TMC) and public safety answering points (PSAP) provide enhanced detection, notification and response to incidents.
-This project will look at case studies on effective integration (automated, speed dial, other) and review pooled-fund studies to develop a synthesis of best practices for TMC/PSAP data sharing and integration.
+- TMC – PSAP Interoperability: Real time information sharing and interoperability between traffic management centers (TMC) and public safety answering points (PSAP) provide enhanced detection, notification, response, and incident clearance.
+This project will look at case studies/best practices on effective integration (shared platforms, automated data sharing, speed dial, other) and review pooled-fund studies to develop a synthesis of best practices for TMC/PSAP data sharing and integration.
 It will look at locations that have an extraordinary level of interface, document experience to share with others and develop case studies on effective integration.
+Further, it will examine institutional issues and system integration in targeted areas including but not limited to Minnesota, Virginia, Maryland, and Austin.

 Each project will be developed to include outreach strategies and measures of effectiveness.
-ITE will work with the TSAG Executive Committee and the project committee, if one is designated, to develop a scope of work, cost and schedule for the project.
+ITE will work with the TSAG Executive Committee and the project committee, if one is designated, to develop a scope of work and schedule for the project.

 In addition to targeted outreach around the special projects, TSAG will continue to help bring together the emergency responder and general transportation/ITS communities whenever the opportunity presents itself, through webinars, presentations at conferences, demonstrations or other events, and in coordination with the National Operations Center of Excellence.